nik9000/grop/README.md

 This massively decreases the size of the search index at the price of massive increases the number of false positive candidates.
 But, again, `grep` is really fast.
 And modern disks are fast.
 In other contexts this tradeoff won't make sense.

+This also means we don't see the query itself much in the flamegraphs.
+So I've not had to spend any time optimizing the query itself.

 ### Query pruning

 After converting the regex into a query tree, `grop` rewrites that tree against the search index, sprinkling in enough data so we can actually execute it.
 While it's there, it converts missing trigrams into `MatchNone` queries which it flows around the `And` and `Or` tree.